vlevieux/Walrus-Operator-Use-Cases/README.md

 # Warning

-You should not use Walros operator in a with statement.
+You should not use Walrus operator in a with statement.

 ```python
 # INVALID, SHOULD BE AVOIDED